hazelops/ize/README.md

 Let's imagine we're deploying a terraform-based infra and a Go-based  service named `goblin`.
 The general workflow that **❯ize** dictates is the following:

-### 1. Deploy infrastructure with Terraform
+### 1. Deploy infrastructure
-_It generates a minimal backend config for terraform and runs it.
-Think of it as a minimalistic Terragrunt, but you can always switch to a vanilla Terraform_
+_Currently it supports Terraform, for which it generates a minimal backend config for terraform and runs it.
+Think of it as a minimalistic Terragrunt, but you can always switch to a vanilla Terraform.
+Check out directory structure [examples](https://github.com/hazelops/ize/tree/main/examples/simple-monorepo/.infra)._
 ```shell
 ize deploy infra
 ```